chriskirknielsen/chriskirknielsen.com/src/en/pages/blog.md

 ---
 layout: layouts/blog.njk
 title: Blog
-subtitle: "Here are some random thoughts about front-end development.
+subtitle: "Here are some random thoughts about front-end development and other things.
 I know it ain't much, but it's honest."
 permalink: /blog/
 ---